SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 }

 ```
-- delete: Clicking the button will open the delete confirmation dialog.
+- **delete**: Clicking the button will open the delete confirmation dialog.
-- editProps:  Clicking the button will open the item properties page in edit mode.
+- **editProps**:  Clicking the button will open the item properties page in edit mode.
-- executeFlow:  Clicking the button will launch the specified Flow, specified by ID inside the `actionParams` attribute.
+- **executeFlow**:  Clicking the button will launch the specified Flow, specified by ID inside the `actionParams` attribute.
 For an example of this, see the [Create a button to launch a Flow](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting#create-a-button-to-launch-a-flow) section in this document.

 ### txtContent